Svetasv logo

 Later, the righteous will become residents of the New Jerusalem that descends from heaven ("Zion"); they will be joyful forever and no longer face sorrow or suffering (Rev 21).

-Note that "Babylon" is not a nation, but an international cabal of Satan worshippers that rules the world, so any passages that treat it as a physical country should be considered figurative.
-And although the Beast is made up of a group of nations, "Edom", in this Period, refers only to the wicked people that do Satan's bidding in those nations.
+Note that "Babylon" is an international cabal of Satan worshippers that rules the world.
+And although the Beast is made up of a group of nations, in this prophecy it refers only to the wicked people that do Satan's bidding in those nations.
+So "Edom" is not a country, and any passages that treat it like a physical country should be considered figurative.

 Chapter 34 5 My sword has drunk its fill in the heaven; see, it descends in judgment on Edom, the people I have devoted to destruction.
-6 The sword of the Lord is bathed in blood, it is covered with fat— the blood of lambs and goats, fat from the kidneys of rams.
-For the Lord has a sacrifice in Bozrah and a great slaughter in the land of Edom.
+6a The sword of the Lord is bathed in blood, it is covered with fat— the blood of lambs and goats, fat from the kidneys of rams.

-After God has destroyed the fallen angels that controlled the Beast ("Edom") in heaven, He comes down to kill the people of Satan's empire, the empire God has marked for destruction (see also Rev 19:17-21).
+After God has destroyed the fallen angels that controlled Satan's kingdoms of "Babylon" and the Beast ("Edom") in heaven, He comes down to destroy the people of Satan's empire (His sword is bathed in the blood of "lambs", "goats", "rams") and take away their wealth and power ("fat") - they are a people God has marked for destruction (see also Rev 19:17-21).

 Chapter 34 10b From generation to generation it will lie desolate; no one will ever pass through it again.
 11a The desert owl and screech owl will possess it; the great owl and the raven will nest there.

-With the people of the Beast alliance dead, it will forever be abandoned (figuratively, "no one will pass through it"; the presence of the "owls" and "ravens" figuratively represent abandonment) (cf. Isaiah 13:20-22; Isaiah 14:23).
+With the people of "Edom" destroyed, it will forever be abandoned (figuratively, "no one will pass through it"; the presence of the "owls" and "ravens" figuratively represent abandonment) (cf. Isaiah 13:20-22; Isaiah 14:23).
 This thought is expanded on in the corresponding subunit A2 below.

 Chapter 34 11b God will stretch out over Edom the measuring line of chaos and the plumb line of desolation.
 12 Her nobles will have nothing there to be called a kingdom, all her princes will vanish away.

-"Babylon" is destroyed, so that nothing is left of the evil organization.
-The measuring line, and plumb line, usually tools for construction, here represent God's tools for the eternal destruction of Satan's empire.
-The Satanic leaders of "Babylon" ("nobles","princes" - see also Nahum 3:18) will have no organization to lead and it will never recover (see also Rev 16,18).
+"Edom" is destroyed, so that nothing is left of the evil organisation.
+The measuring line, and plumb line, usually tools for construction, here represent God's tools for the eternal destruction of Satan's empires.
+The Satanic leaders of "Babylon" and the Beast ("nobles","princes" - see also Nahum 3:18) will have no organisation to lead, and it will never recover (see also Rev 18).

 Chapter 34 13 Thorns will overrun her citadels, nettles and brambles her strongholds.
 She will become a haunt for jackals, a home for owls.
 14 Desert creatures will meet with hyenas, and wild goats will bleat to each other; there the night creatures will also lie down and find for themselves places of rest.
 15 The owl will nest there and lay eggs, she will hatch them, and care for her young under the shadow of her wings; there also the falcons will gather, each with its mate.

-After the slaughter of the Beast army, its "land" is left desolate, and this is poetically emphasised with a series of images (cf. Isaiah 13:19-22).
-Note that the Beast empire of this passage is an alliance and not a nation in the common sense of the word, so this entire passage figuratively indicates the end of this alliance.
+After the slaughter of the people of "Edom", its "land" is left desolate, and this is poetically emphasised with a series of images (cf. Isaiah 13:19-22).
+Note that "Edom" is made up of an organisation ("Babylon") and an alliance (the 7-headed Beast) and it is not a nation in the common sense of the word, so this entire passage is figurative (the Beast alliance will be dissolved, but the 7 nations that make up the Beast will continue to exist).

 The people of these passages are not explicitly identified, but we will consider this chiasmus to be regarding the New Israel, particularly because of vs 35:5.